StevenMapes/django-aws-api-gateway-websockets/README.md

 user is authenticated and is the same user.
 It's short lived so connection requests shold be made as soon as the token is fetched.
 You can disabled the use of the tokens by turning off the ```USE_WS_TOKEN``` within the WebSocketView class.

-This project also supports rate-limiting with the default allowing 10 requests per minute per user.
+This project also supports rate-limiting with the default allowing 20 connection attempts per 5 minute per user.
 You can configure the thresholds by setting the ```RATE_LIMIT_ENABLED``` and ```RATE_LIMIT_MAX_ATTEMPTS``` and ```RATE_LIMIT_WINDOW_MINUTES``` within the WebSocketView class.